-- Tip 1: Use the 50 $\Omega$ scope input, which usually has the lowest noise, and begin with a null measurement, so you know how much noise your oscilloscope measurement system has. - Tip 2: Don't use more bandwidth than necessary. - Tip 3: Stick with smaller attenuation ratio probes when possible ideally a 1:1 probe. - Tip 4: Use probe offset to zoom in on the signal. - Tip 5: If you choose to use a DC block, use it wisely. - Tip 6: Beware of loading your supply through the scope's 50 $\Omega$ termination (50 $\Omega$ at DC). - Tip 7: Use FFT for analytical insight. - Tip 8: Trigger on suspect noise sources and use averaging to eliminate uncorrelated noise. - Tip 9: Use enough bandwidth to capture troublesome transients and noise. - Tip 10: Use the N7020A power rail probe.
+- Tip 1: Use the 50 $\Omega$ scope input it usually has the lowest noise, and begin you power supply noise measurements with a null measurement so you know how much noise your oscilloscope measurement system has. - Tip 2: Don't use more bandwidth than necessary. - Tip 3: Stick with smaller attenuation ratio probes when possible ideally a 1:1 probe. - Tip 4: Use probe offset to zoom-in on the signal. - Tip 5: If you choose to use a dc block, use it wisely. - Tip 6: Beware of loading your supply through the scope's 50 $\Omega$ termination (50 $\Omega$ at dc). - Tip 7: Use FFT for analytical insight. - Tip 8: Trigger on suspect sources of noise and use averaging to eliminate uncorrelated noise. - Tip 9: Use enough bandwidth to capture troublesome transients and noise. - Tip 10: Make use of the N7020A power rail probe.